A good night out – unless you are South Sudan*

 The first Bafana Bafana game I saw was seven years ago yesterday, as it happens: Zambia in an Afcon qualifier at Newlands.
 South Africa weren’t very good that day and Chris Katongo scored a hattrick in 11 minutes for Chipolopolo ruining the return of Benni McCarthy from international exile.
 It finished 1-3.
 It wasn’t great.

 And then, because of the World Cup and the politics of SAFA, we didn’t see another Bafana game in Cape Town until after the World Cup.
 Then, we got to see them play the USA at the Cape Town Stadium in the Nelson Mandela Challenge in November 2010.
-South Africa weren’t very good that day, and lost to a second half goal from Juan Agudelo goal.
+South Africa weren’t very good that day, and lost to a second half goal from Juan Agudelo.

 We shouldn’t forget the last time I saw them, either.
 8th January last year, against a decidedly under-strength (read: “B-team”) Norway.
 South Africa weren’t very good that day and eventually lost a really, really boring game to Tarik Elyounoussi’s goal just before half time.